An open API service indexing awesome lists of open source software.

 }

-// Both calls are valid, even
+// Both calls are valid.

-const vkb = try BaseDispatch.load(glfwGetInstanceProcAddress);
+const vkb = BaseWrapper.load(glfwGetInstanceProcAddress);

-const vkb = try BaseDispatch.load(customGetInstanceProcAddress);
+const vkb = BaseWrapper.load(customGetInstanceProcAddress);

 ```

-One can access the underlying unwrapped C functions by doing `wrapper.dispatch.vkFuncYouWant(..)`.
+One can access the underlying unwrapped C functions by doing `wrapper.dispatch.vkFuncYouWant.?(..)`.

 #### Proxying Wrappers